OpenHearing/TabSINT/Specifications/swept-oae/swept-oae.rst

 Results-View
 ^^^^^^^^^^^^^

-The GUI should display the results (calibration factors and maximum output levels) of the swept OAE exam, if specified in the protocol.
-A table similar to the one shown below should summarize the results saved on the swept OAE exam, where frequencies are the frequencies specified in the protocol.
-There will be 1 table for the right ear (header background color red, as in audiometry results), and 1 table for the left ear (header background color blue, as in audiometry results).
+The GUI should display the results of the swept OAE exam if specified in the protocol.
+A table similar to the one shown below should summarize the results saved for the swept OAE exam.

 .. list-table::
     :widths: 10, 20, 20